-Dr. Marc A. Adams is an Assistant Dean of Education in the School of Technology for Public Health and Professor and Program Director for the PhD in Population Health in the College of Health Solutions.
-He is a behavioral scientist and epidemiologist with a background in psychology, behavioral science, and public health.
-His teaching interests are epidemiologic methodology and clinical trial design.
+Dr. Marc A. Adams is Assistant Dean of Education and Interim Program Director of the MPH program in the School of Technology for Public Health, and a Professor in the College of Health Solutions.
+He served as the founding director of the PhD in Population Health, leading the program for four years.
+A behavioral scientist and epidemiologist, Dr. Adams brings a background in psychology, behavioral science, and public health.
+His teaching interests include epidemiologic methods and clinical trial design.

 Marc A. Adams, PhD, MPH